uzerpllp/uzerp-docs/content/docs/setup/manufacturing.md

 *  Backflush action - if you wish to backflush the standard bill of materials for a manufactured item the action to be used to backflush parts is entered here.
 *  Issue action - the action to be used if manual issue of parts to a works order is required for this item type - used where backflushing is not in force AND to enable over/under usage bookings to works orders.

-### Units of Measure
+### Unit of Measure

 The UoMs section allows you to set up the units of measure applicable to your organization.
 These are used in the stock, ordering and invoicing systems. there must be at least one UoM for the system to function correctly.
 The system is delivered with default UoMs such as Kilogram, metre and gram.

-### UoM Conversions
+### Unit of Measure Conversions

 uzERP allows you to define conversions between UoMs for use in the stock system.
 Once a UoM has been set up, you can specify default conversions between UoMs which will apply on a system wide basis.
-Obviously certain conversions are fixed e.g. a Kilo contains 1,000 grammes, but you can also specify here conversions atat are unique to your company.
-For instance if in you always supply your products in cases of 6 you could set up a UoM conversion such that CASE contains 6 PACKS.
+Obviously certain conversions are fixed e.g. a Kilo contains 1,000 grammes, but you can also specify here conversions that are unique to your company.
+For instance if you always supply your products in cases of 6 you could set up a UoM conversion such that CASE contains 6 PACKS.

 Further flexibility is provided where different products have different UoM conversions since uzERP allows item-specific conversions to be entered during item setup.
 As long as the UoMs have been specified then the conversion can be set up.

 ### Actions and Transfer Rules

 Once the [stock map]({{< ref "stock-map.md" >}}) is defined you need to set up the Stock Actions that describe how stock will move between locations.
-They are also referred to as 'Menu Actions' because they can be made to appear on a appear on a menu.
+They are also referred to as *Menu Actions* because they can be made to appear on a appear on a menu.

+{{% alert title="Important" color="warning" %}}
-{{% alert title="Warning" %}}**Each Stock Action requires at least one Transfer Rule** that actually drives the movement to be performed.
+**Each Stock Action requires at least one Transfer Rule** that actually drives the movement to be performed.
 This contains a _from_ warehouse/location and a _to_ warehouse/location.
-Some actions can have more than one transfer rule to give the operator choices of movement.</span>
+Some actions can have more than one transfer rule to give the operator choices of movement.
 {{% /alert %}}

 Transfer Actions have four characteristics: